carl-zk/embedded-redis/README.md

 ```java
 redisServer = new RedisServer(new File("/path/to/redis.conf"), 6380);
 ```
-assign your own redis.conf, will keep your dump.db when server stop.
+assign your own redis.conf, will keep your dump.rdb when server stop.

 ## License